 - Septril piercing

-The process of nose piercing sometimes involves sensitive, internal skin and can be more painful than a tattoo.
-Make sure you have optimum care.
-Once you’ve found a high-quality piercer that meets your standards, here are the steps you’ll go through on your piercing journey:
+The process of nose piercing sometimes involves sensitive, internal skin and can be quite painful.
+Make sure to find a high-quality piercer who meets your standards.
+Here are the steps of a typical piercing journey:

-- Sterilization: After you’re settled in, the first thing your piercer should do is put on sterile (latex) gloves.
-After that, the piercer will sterilize your cartilage or the spot you’ve chosen for the piercing.
+- Sterilization: The first thing the piercer should do is put on sterile gloves.
+After that, the piercer will sterilize the cartilage or the spot chosen for the piercing.
 This decreases the chances of an infection.

 - Marking: Next you’ll choose the spot to be pierced.
 We’d recommend giving this some thought in advance.
-If the spot you choose is not recommended by the expert, the piercer will show you another safe spot, maybe around your septum or nostrils.
-The piercer will then mark the spot with a pen.
+If the spot is not recommended by the expert, the piercer will suggest another safe spot, maybe around the septum or nostrils.
+The piercer will then mark the spot.
 Make sure the spot is exactly where you want it.
-This is your last chance to change your mind!
+This is the last chance to change your mind!

 - Piercing: The safest tool traditionally used for piercing is a hollow needle — not a piercing gun.
-Hollow needles are cleaner and pose fewer chances of causing an infection; on the other hand, piercing guns can cause tissue damage.
-Although everyone’s threshold for pain is different, you should only feel a little twinge when the needle pierces your nostril.
-The whole process shouldn’t take longer than ten minutes.
+Hollow needles are cleaner and pose fewer chances of causing an infection; piercing guns, on the other hand, can cause tissue damage.
+Although everyone’s threshold for pain is different, there should only be little twinge when the needle pierces the nostril.

-You pierced your nose!
-Now what?
+After a nose piercing, what comes next?
 A nose piercing requires more delicate care than ear piercings or tattoos.
-Your expert piercer will give you tips about nose piercing aftercare before you leave the studio, to prevent a nose piercing infection and accelerate the healing process.
+The expert piercer will offer tips about nose piercing aftercare after the procedure to prevent a nose piercing infection and accelerate the healing process.

-Keep in mind that nose piercing aftercare begins the day you get the piercing.
+Keep in mind that nose piercing aftercare begins the day of the piercing.
 Here are some aftercare tips:

 - Wash your hands thoroughly before touching the pierced area.

-- Use bulb syringes or cotton balls to gently apply saline solution to the piercing for three minutes.
+- Use a bulb syringe or cotton balls to gently apply saline solution to the piercing for a few minutes.
 Alternatively, you can try dipping your nose into the saline for a few seconds.
 You can buy this solution at the piercing studio or prepare it yourself by adding a 1/8 to 1/4 teaspoon (0.75 to 1.42 grams) of non-iodized (iodine-free) sea salt into one cup (8 oz/250 milliliters) of warm distilled or bottled water.

 - Dry by gently patting with clean, disposable paper products because cloth towels can harbor bacteria and snag on jewelry, causing injury.
-If you have oily skin or acne, use a clean towel or cotton pad to wipe your nose gently so as not to irritate the piercing.
+If you have oily skin or acne, use a cotton pad to wipe the nose gently so as not to irritate the piercing.

-- Stay hydrated and keep up a good diet to help you heal faster.
+- Stay hydrated and keep up a good diet to speed up healing.

-- Your nose piercing is just like any wound, and extra prone to infections because of its location, so never go in with unwashed hands.
+- A nose piercing is just like any wound and extra prone to infection because of its location, so never touch it with unwashed hands.